GEOS-DEV/GEOS/src/index.rst

 GEOSX Documentation
 =================================

-GEOSX is a simulation platform focused on enabling streamlined development of HPC physics simulators.
+GEOSX is a numerical platform designed for the development of HPC multi-physics simulators.

 .. toctree::